 From going for a jog to walking up the stairs to playing with the kids, our feet are an essential part of our daily routine.
 That’s why foot pain can be so disruptive and debilitating.
 You may be wondering, is it normal for my feet to ache like this all the time?
-This article will focus on one of the most common causes of foot pain, plantar fasciitis, how to recognize it and what you can do about it!

-What is Plantar Fasciitis?
+What is plantar fasciitis

 Factors such as participating in repetitive sports like jogging, normal aging, improper alignment of the foot and obesity can place additional stress on the bottom of the foot.
 This leads to thickening and degeneration of the plantar fascia, causing pain in the bottom of the foot called plantar fasciitis.

 This pain can be felt in the bottom of the heel or the arch of the foot depending on the type of plantar fasciitis you have.
 The pain will most likely be at its worst during your first few steps in the morning, or when standing up after sitting for a long period.
 After the first few steps the pain may ease for a bit but return by the end of the day or as you do more activity on foot.

 While injections can be an effective therapy, physiotherapy has been shown to be just as effective at relieving plantar fasciitis symptoms in as little as 6 weeks without the need for painful injections.

-Protip: For some immediate short-term pain relief try rolling the bottom of your foot on a frozen water bottle.
+Pro tip: For some immediate short-term pain relief, try rolling the bottom of your foot on a frozen water bottle.
 The cold will help reduce inflammation while the rolling motion relaxes the muscles of the foot!

 If you think you might have plantar fasciitis it’s best to book an appointment with a qualified physical therapist to get a full assessment and treatment plan in place– no doctor referral needed!*

-*A doctor referral may be required to access your third party insurance
+*A doctor referral may be required to access your third party insurance[pthealth_newsletter_signup]